I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfwmi/nf-wdfwmi-wdfwmiprovidergetdevice.md

 A bug check occurs if the driver supplies an invalid object handle.

-The following code example obtains a handle to the framework device object that is the parent of a specified WMI provider object.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |